This Is What It's Like Being Addicted to Laxatives

 Personally, I took them because I thought it was an effective purging method, that I was “clearing out” the calories before my body had the chance to absorb them, that I was absolving myself of any fat I’d consumed and avoiding dreaded weight gain.
 The feeling of emptiness was addictive.
 It started to feel necessary.
 I was scared not to take my trusted pills out with me in case my body clung on to what I ate.
 Thinking back, though, I guess the reasons were much more complex.

 A medical study in the US looked at laxative abuse as a form of self-punishment, and concluded that “the self-harm and potentially anxiolytic features should not be overlooked.”
-The abuse of laxatives can certainly neutralise the fear of weight gain and, for many – including me – the physical factors constitute a form of self-harm.
+The abuse of laxatives can certainly neutralize the fear of weight gain and, for many—including me—the physical factors constitute a form of self-harm.

 The sad truth is that, however empty or “safe” a large dose of laxatives might make you feel, their function in weight loss is largely redundant.
-By the time any food has reached your large intestine – where laxatives act – most calories have been absorbed by the body.
-What you’re purging is just water, electrolytes, minerals and a load of other faecal waste.
+By the time any food has reached your large intestine—where laxatives act—most calories have been absorbed by the body.
+What you’re purging is just water, electrolytes, minerals, and a load of other fecal waste.

 Caitlin*, who started taking laxatives while discovering them working in a pharmacy, but has since quit, and now sees the futility in taking them.
 “Laxatives give you a false sense of security.
 You think you’re losing weight, when all that’s happening is you are losing water from your system and crucially it affects the balance of electrolytes which impacts your heart.
 Laxatives don’t make you lose weight at all.”